Lloyd Austin

-Lloyd James Austin III (born August 8, 1953) is a retired United States Army four-star general who, since his appointment on January 22, 2021, has served as the 28th United States Secretary of Defense.
-He is the first African American to serve as the United States Secretary of Defense.
-Austin previously served as the 12th commander of United States Central Command (CENTCOM) from 2013 to 2016.
+Lloyd James Austin III (born August 8, 1953) is a retired United States Army general who served as the 28th United States secretary of defense, from 2021 to 2025, under the Biden administration.

-Austin was the 33rd vice chief of staff of the Army from January 2012 to March 2013, and the last commanding general of United States Forces – Iraq Operation New Dawn, which ended in December 2011.
-In 2013, Austin was appointed as the first Black commander of CENTCOM by President Barack Obama.
-He retired from the armed services in 2016 and joined the boards of Raytheon Technologies, Nucor, Tenet Healthcare, and Auburn University.
-On December 7, 2020, he was nominated for defense secretary by then-President-elect Joe Biden.
-He was confirmed by the United States Senate on January 22, 2021, by a vote of 93–2.
+Before retiring from the military in 2016, Austin served as the 12th commander of United States Central Command (CENTCOM), beginning in March 2013.
+Prior to that he served as the 33rd vice chief of staff of the Army from January 2012 to March 2013, and as commander of United States Forces – Iraq from September 2010 to December 2011.
+He is the first African American to hold each of these positions.
+After retiring from the armed services, Austin joined the boards of Raytheon Technologies, Nucor, Tenet Healthcare, and Auburn University.
+On December 7, 2020, he was nominated for defense secretary by then-president-elect Joe Biden and was confirmed by the United States Senate on January 22, 2021, by a vote of 93–2.

+Austin holds the unique distinction of having commanded in combat in Iraq and Afghanistan at the one-, two-, three- and four-star levels, and was the first African American to command a division, corps, and field army in combat.
+He is a recipient of the Silver Star, the nation's third highest award for valor, for his actions during the Iraq invasion, as well as five Defense Distinguished Service Medals.

 Early life and education

-Austin was born on August 8, 1953, in Mobile, Alabama; he was raised in Thomasville, Georgia.
-He graduated from the United States Military Academy at West Point with a Bachelor of Science degree in 1975, where he was commander of G-1 (G Company, 1st Regiment).
+Lloyd James Austin III was born on August 8, 1953, in Mobile, Alabama.
+He was raised in Thomasville, Georgia.
+In 1975, he graduated from the United States Military Academy at West Point with a Bachelor of Science degree.
+While at the academy, Austin played rugby and ran track.
 He later earned a Master of Arts degree in counselor education from Auburn University's College of Education in 1986, and a Master of Business Administration in business management from Webster University in 1989.
 He is a graduate of the Infantry Officer Basic and Advanced courses, the Army Command and General Staff College, and the Army War College.